CLA Changing Schools

 This may mean the local authority providing transport to enable the child to continue at their school.

-The same duty to ensure, as far as possible, that education is not disrupted applies when a young person has to move to a new placement.
+The same duty to ensure, as far as possible, that education is not disrupted applies when a young person needs to move to a new placement.
 When the care placement of a Looked After Child necessitates the sourcing of a new school, this must be secured before the child is moved so there is no break in educational provision.

-If such a move is contemplated, the designated teachers of both the old and new schools should be consulted, as must the IRO.
+If such a move is contemplated, the designated teachers of both the old and new schools should be consulted, as must their Independent Reviewing Officer.
 The child's wishes and feelings should also be ascertained, and those of their parents if the child is accommodated.
 Even if the child is on a care order, the parents' views should be sought, unless this is not appropriate or possible.
 The local authority must be satisfied the new placement will promote the child's educational achievement and is consistent with the PEP, which will need to be amended to set out the arrangements for minimising disruption to the child's education and what will happen in cases of syllabus/course changes.

 Securing a place